awsdocs/amazon-msk-developer-guide/doc_source/msk-delete-cluster.md

 # Deleting an Amazon MSK Cluster<a name="msk-delete-cluster"></a>

+**Note**
+If your cluster has an auto\-scaling policy, we recommend that you remove the policy before you delete the cluster\.
+For more information, see [Automatic scaling](msk-autoexpand.md)\.

 ## Deleting a cluster using the AWS Management Console<a name="delete-cluster-console"></a>

 1. Open the Amazon MSK console at [https://console.aws.amazon.com/msk/](https://console.aws.amazon.com/msk/)\.